Books • Editing • Podcasting• Journalism • Social Video • Audience Strategy • Content Direction • Events

 Tickled by the validation of sharing her knowledge to the mostly interested public, she also helps other people do so, and as a result she has programmed and hosted tracks and moderated keynote firesides at events including Brandweek, Social Media Week, Ragan’s Future of Communications Conference, and PR Daily’s Social Media Conference.

-She even dabbles in fiction, having written a sweary scary horror story on then-Twitter one time that blew up and turned into an eBook published by Hachette.
+She even dabbles in fiction, having written a sweary scary horror story on then-Twitter that blew up and turned into an eBook published by Hachette.

 If you would like Jess to do, write, or say a thing, she’s always looking for more things to do, write, and say.
 She is still learning how to pronounce the words “no, thank you, I don’t have time for that,” so if you ask, she will probably say “yes.”